Xenophobia and racism related to the COVID-19 pandemic: Germany

-Numerous racial incidents and discrimination against those of Asian descent in Germany have been reported by news media.
+Numerous racial incidents and discrimination against those of Asian descent in Germany were reported by news media.
 According to an Ipsos MORI poll in early February, 28% of German respondents would consider avoiding people of Chinese origin in the future to protect themselves from the coronavirus.

-The weekly magazine Der Spiegel has published a controversial cover which has been considered by some as blaming China for the outbreak and fueling xenophobia.
+The weekly magazine Der Spiegel published a controversial cover which has been considered by some as blaming China for the outbreak and fueling xenophobia.

-The Chinese Embassy in Berlin has acknowledged a rise in hostile cases against its citizens since the outbreak.
+The Chinese Embassy in Berlin acknowledged a rise in hostile cases against its citizens since the outbreak.
 On 1 February 2020, a 23-year-old Chinese citizen in Berlin reportedly received racist insults and was subsequently beaten by two unknown assailants, in an incident classified by police as "xenophobic".

 A Chinese student from Chengdu living in Berlin was given two weeks notice to leave her sublet apartment by her landlord, German actress Gabrielle Scharnitzky.
 Scharnitzky defended her actions, stating "I had to protect myself against a real possible danger of infection by a person returning from a virus-contaminated area, entering and leaving my home and thus endangering my health and the health of my visitors".
 The student reportedly informed Scharnitzky in January of her intentions to visit China, though this trip never took place.

 On 5 February 2020, a Chinese woman in Berlin, who had not visited China in three months, was reportedly turned away by her gynecologist, claiming the coronavirus may infect pregnant women in the clinic.
 In the same month, a Chinese student in Essen with a sore throat was denied an appointment by a general practitioner over coronavirus fears, despite not having been to China since September 2019.
 She was instead told to go the emergency room, where she was diagnosed with bronchitis.